 My dad was never the type who went around saying I love you or initiating hugs.
 He didn’t go around saying I’m proud of you, but I knew he was.
 I know my dad loved me.
 He wouldn’t always express it verbally, but he always wrote it.
 One particular day a few months back, I was feeling a little down and thinking of dad.
-Low and behold I run across a birthday card from last year with a message from my dad.
-When I read the card at the time, it was good, but honestly I don’t think the words sunk in.
+Low and behold I run across a birthday card from the previous year with a message from my dad.
+When I originally read the card that birthday, I don’t think the words actually sunk in.

-When I read those words I was overwhelmed with tears and emotion.
+When I read those words that day a few months after he passed, I was overwhelmed with tears and emotion.
 It was almost like my dad wrote that message for me knowing I wouldn’t “get it” until he was gone.
 The words were perfect for me at that moment it and just what I needed to hear.
-My heavenly father knew the perfect time for me to revisit those powerful words and advice my dad had left for me.
+The Holy Spirit knew the perfect time for me to revisit those powerful words and advice my dad had left for me.

 Today I know that even though my dad is gone, God has placed many men in my life who fulfill the role of a father.
 I’m blessed to be on a staff with Godly men who encourage me, unashamedly tell me I am loved, tell me they are proud of me and give me that needed hug.
 I have men in my life who model what it means to be a Godly husband and a Godly father.
 I have men in my life who challenge me when I need it, to keep me accountable when I get off track.
 But most of all I know I have my Heavenly Father who loves me and lets me know that daily.

 Some of you reading may have also lost a father this year…last year…years ago.
 Maybe you have a father who left you at an early age or you never met your biological father.
 Maybe your father did not represent what fathers are supposed to be.
 If you find yourself in one of those situations, know that you are LOVED.
 My heart and my prayers go out to you, but I want to give you some words of hope.